katybrooks/data-tutorials/tutorials/hcp/HostNameSetup/tutorial.md

 ## Linux (Unix)

-Before you can set up your host name you need to know your IP address.
+Before you can set up your host name you need to know your IP address inside the sandbox you're running.
+Open terminal and enter `ifconfig` to see more information about your VM.
+There you should be able tyo locate your IP address.
+I recommend testing the IP with tthe port you intend to use before setting it to your host name.

-When you are ready to continue, open terminal and enter `sudo vi /etc/hosts` to open the hosts file.
+When you are ready to continue fter testing it, go back to terminal and enter `sudo vi /etc/hosts` to open the hosts file.
 Hit `i` to edit the file and add a line `host_ip mobius.local` where *host_ip* is your IP address (*mobius.local* may be different if you are doing something other than the HCP tutorials).

 ![Hosts file](assets/hosts_file.png)